 As we mentioned, Edouard André hired society portraitist Nélie Jacquemart to paint his portrait.
 They fell in love and married in 1881.
 In their thirteen years of marriage, they would devote themselves to a shared passion of collecting art.

-The couple travelled throughout Italy, Greece and the Middle East visiting auction and antique houses and making large purchases.
+The couple travelled throug Italy, Greece and the Middle East visiting auction and antique houses and making large purchases.
 During their travels, frequent renovations were made to their Paris mansion to create more room for their growing collection of paintings, sculptures, tapestries, and frescoes.
 Unfortunately, Edouard suddenly died at sixty, leaving his wife alone and distraught.
 Worst of all, her in-laws accused her of misappropriating her husband's fortune.

 Nélie was born poor.
 Following his death, Edouard's cousins (he had no siblings) wanted to ensure she would die poor as well.
 They set about devious ways to steal the family fortune away from her.
 However, Edouard got the last laugh.
 Shortly before his death, he had an iron-clad legal will prepared, bequeathing his entire estate to his wife.
 A sensational trial followed pitting Edouard's cousins against Nélie.
 She won the case.
 Go, Nélie!